Where to Stay in Seoul First Time: Best Areas and Neighborhoods

 Myeongdong has a wide range of accommodations, lots of luxury branch hotels, and plenty of budget friendly 3 star hotels and guesthouses.

-Best places to stay in Seoul in Myeongdong for first-timers:
+Best places to stay in Seoul in Myeongdong:

 🔍MORE HOTELS IN MYEONGDONG